CDDelta/arweave-dart/README.md

 ### Utilities

+Dart's Base64 encoder/decoder is incompatible with Arweave's returned Base64 content, so `arweave-dart` exposes utilities for working with Base64 from Arweave.

-`arweave-dart` exposes various utilities for Base64 encoding/decoding, AR/Winston formatting etc. To use them, import them like so:
+It also includes other utilities for AR/Winston conversions etc.

+To use them, import them like so:

 ```dart
 import 'package:arweave/utils.dart' as arweaveUtils;